syncfusion/ej2-react-docs/src/charts/bullet-chart/ranges.md

 # Ranges

-`Ranges` are represents the quality of a specific range in bullet-chart scale like good, bad and satisfactory.
-The `end` property specifies the ending point of the qualitative range. `Minimum` value of quantitative scale is considered as the starting point of first range and previous end points are considered as starting point for other ranges.
+Ranges represent the quality of a specific range such as **Good**, **Bad** and **Satisfactory** in the Bullet Chart scale.
+The ending point of a qualitative range is specified in the [`end`](https://ej2.syncfusion.com/angular/documentation/api/bullet-chart/rangeModel/#end) property in [`ranges`](https://ej2.syncfusion.com/angular/documentation/api/bullet-chart/#ranges).
+The [`minimum`](https://ej2.syncfusion.com/angular/documentation/api/bullet-chart/#minimum) value of a quantitative scale is considered the starting point of the first range or the previous range end point.

 ## Color Customization

-Color for each qualitative range is customized using `color` property based on end values.
-Also you can customize the opacity of the each range color.
+Enhance the readability of ranges with color and opacity.
+It can be applied using the [`color`](https://ej2.syncfusion.com/react/documentation/api/bullet-chart/rangeModel/#color) and [`opacity`](https://ej2.syncfusion.com/react/documentation/api/bullet-chart/rangeModel/#opacity) properties in [`ranges`](https://ej2.syncfusion.com/angular/documentation/api/bullet-chart/#ranges).

 {% tab template="bullet-chart/working-with-data/local-data", sourceFiles="app/**/*.tsx", compileJsx=true %}